 Other courses available through the Department

-- AGEDS 568 Qualitative Interviews and Analysis.
+- AGEDS 5680 Qualitative Interviews and Focus Groups.
 On-line only.
 3 cr.

-The master's POS committee in Agricultural Education consists of at least three members of the graduate faculty.
+The master's academic plan committee in Agricultural Education consists of at least three members of the graduate faculty.
 It must include two members, including the major professor, from the major or program.